 The participants started on 1 May; the time required for completion was around 6 weeks.
 The average age of the participants is 67.
 As many as 97% are older than 41 years old.
 The oldest participant is 92 and more than 74% of the participants had never taken an online course before.
 It just goes to show: you’re never too old to learn!

 Finally, we asked Marie-Louise for her golden tip for the learning professional.
-Her answer: “Put yourself in the recipient’s/participant’s/learner’s shoes and experiment.”
+Her answer: “Put yourself in the shoes of the learner and experiment.”